yarkhinephyo/15-445-database-systems-notes/20 - Database Recovery.md

 CLR record describes an undo action.
 It contains all the fields of an update record plus the "undoNext" pointer which points to the next LSN to undo.

-DBMS does not wait for them to be flushed before notifying the application that transaction aborted.

-If the DBMS crash before the ABORT line is flushed, the recovery will undo the changes.
+DBMS <u>does not</u> wait for them to be flushed before notifying the application that transaction aborted.
+If the DBMS crash before the ABORT line is flushed, the recovery will undo the changes anyway.

 If another transaction wants to use the values that were updated during an aborted transaction, the logs will just be appended after CLR records are added.
 (No need to wait for disk flush)

 **Non-fuzzy checkpoints**

-Original checkpointing method waits till all active transactions finish before flushing dirty pages to disk.
+Blocking Checkpoint method waits till all active transactions to finish before flushing dirty pages to disk.
 This is bad for runtime performance.

-Pause modifying transactions while the DBMS takes checkpoint.
-No write latches will be acquired on pages.
+Slightly Better Blocking Checkpoint method halts any new transaction while the DBMS takes checkpoint.
+The existing transactions are only paused.
+Some metadata is stored.

 <u>Metadata</u> - What transactions were running during checkpoint?
 What pages were dirty during checkpoint?

 **Active transaction table (ATT)**

 An entry per active transaction.
-Remove after "TXN-END" record.
+Remove after "TXN-END" record allears for the transaction.

 ```
 (txnId, status, lastLSN)